marcelob231/Machine-learning/README.md

 # Machine-learning
-Set of Python programs used in the my Completion of course work: Identification of behavior patterns in social networks through data mining: Cyberbullying on Twitter.
+Set of Python programs used in the my Completion of Course Work: Identification of behavior patterns in social networks through data mining: Cyberbullying on Twitter.

 See the PDF document in the folder for project details (Portuguese).